S0Ulle33/telegram-message-cleaner/README.md

 Telegram Message Cleaner
 ========================

+> There is simpler version: no message counting and `prettytable`.
+It's in the [dev branch](https://github.com/S0Ulle33/telegram-message-cleaner/tree/dev).

 **Telegram Message Cleaner** is a python script that can show your statistics (how many messages from you) on all your group chats, and also remove all your messages from specified chats.

 Requirements